President Trump is coming to Charlotte today. Here’s what he’ll do.

-President Donald Trump’s visit to Charlotte will cause traffic delays across the city.
+President Donald Trump will make two stops in Charlotte Friday, helping a pair of Republican congressional candidates but also causing traffic delays on one of the busiest travel days of the year.

-On the Friday before a Labor Day weekend, some roads, including those near the airport, will be closed for periods of time between noon and 6 p.m., according to a release from Charlotte-Mecklenburg Police Department.
+On the eve of Labor Day weekend, some roads, including those near the airport, will be closed for periods of time between noon and 6 p.m., according to a release from Charlotte-Mecklenburg Police Department.
+The president is scheduled to arrive in early afternoon.

 Police said drivers should expect significant delays on Billy Graham Parkway and Interstate 77, as well as in South Charlotte in the Johnston Road and Carmel Road areas.